ankurRangi/Realtime-Chat-App/documentation/document.md

-## Part 03: Database Setup
+## Part 03: Database Setup done
-1. Login to Upstash for Reddis Database.
+1. Login to Upstash.com for Reddis Database.

+2. Created a database and saved the URL and Token variable in .env.local file

+3. Connect to the database, use `npm install @upstash/redis` library and create a new { Redis } variable with .env variables.

+## Part 04: Authentication
+1.